gsuemith/web-sprint-challenge-adding-data-persistence/README.md

 SQL is a language that can retrieve and manipulate data in relational databases through queries.

 2. Why do tables need a Primary Key?

+Primary keys makes every row in a table unique, regardless of data.
+It also allows other tables to connect to the table with foreign keys.

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign keys

 4. What do we need in order to have a _many to many_ relationship between two tables?

+Junction tables